 The best dog flaps and pet doors won’t be a security risk providing you can lock them!

-There’s also the point that traditional door solutions for dogs and cats can also let in a lot of wind and cold, and might even sweep in a ton of leaves and debris during autumn months.
-Therefore, it makes sense to install an electronic pet door if you can, simply to be energy efficient.
+There’s also the point that traditional door solutions for dogs and cats can let in a lot of wind and cold and might even sweep in a ton of leaves and debris during autumn.
+Therefore, it makes sense to install an electronic pet door simply to be energy efficient.

 Can I Install a Dog Flap Myself?

 Yes!
-It’s entirely possible to set up and install a pets’ door or dogs’ flap on your own.
-However, the more intricate the model, and the more advanced the technology, the more likely it will be that you need to arrange for an expert to come and help out.
-This is no bad thing.
+It’s entirely possible to set up and install a pet’s door or dog’s flap on your own.
+However, the more intricate the model and the more advanced the technology, the more likely you will need to arrange for an expert to come and help out.

-Take a look at dog doors and flaps which come with DIY instructions, however, be prepared that it can take a little bit of work to get one door installed, and to keep your other, main door, free from any unwanted damage.
+Take a look at dog doors and flaps, which come with DIY instructions, however, be prepared that it can take a little work to install one and keep your other main door free from any unwanted damage.

 How Big a Flap Will My Dog Need?

 This is something you’ll need to take up with your dog!
 You will naturally look at many large-size options if you have a larger dog breed.

 However, if your dog is of a smaller breed and is simply overweight, it might be a better option to try and get them to trim down a bit first!